storacha/RFC/rfc/forge-encryption.md

 - **1 DEK per file**: Each file gets a unique 256-bit AES key, generated randomly
 - **Random IV per block**: Each block within the file gets a unique 16-byte IV
-- **AES-256-CTR**: Counter mode encryption with unique keystream per block
+- **AES-256-CTR**: Counter mode encryption with unique keystream per block.
+AES-256-CTR doesn't provide authenticated encryption on its own, but in our case its fine since we use CIDs.
+Any tampering with the encrypted data changes the block's CID, which propagates up and changes the root CID, so it won't go unnoticed.
 - **Incremental uploads**: Only changed blocks need re-encryption

 ### DEK Lifecycle (Per File)